hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-parent-by-foreign-key.md

 ## Column Seam

-In rare cases DAO method names may produce name collisions.
+In rare occasions DAO method names may produce name collisions.
 This happens when two or more methods end up having the exact same name for different functionalities.
 In these cases it's possible to differentiate them by defining an explicit [Column Seam](./column-seam.md) to resolve the name collision.